Skip to main content

 Why the university is offering this program

 Employees have frequently requested the ability to transfer their pension benefit to a defined contribution plan over the last several years with the implementation of the Hybrid Plan in 2012 and the DC Plan in 2019.
-Following the successful implementation of the lump sum distribution window for former employees with pension benefits in 2024, the University recognized current employees may prefer to earn their retirement benefits under a defined contribution plan instead of a defined benefit plan and developed the voluntary DC Opt-In Program.
+Following the successful implementation of the lump sum distribution window for former employees with pension benefits in 2024, the University developed the voluntary DC Opt-In Program for current employees who may prefer to earn their retirement benefits under a defined contribution plan instead of a defined benefit plan.

 Relation to programs offered in the past such as early retirement incentives or retiree insurance